Damn250/Muvie/README.md

-the Movie application
+# The Movie application
-#THis is a movie streaming App that shows the trailers
+# This is a movie streaming App that shows the trailers